 3. Leave Out As Little Hair As Possible To Protect Your Hair And Make Your Extensions Last Longer

-Ask your stylist to leave out only a small portion of your hair, depending on your preferred style.
+When getting your weave put in, ask your stylist to leave out only a small portion of your hair, depending on your preferred style.
 Braiding away your own hair will allow it to grow one or two inches, rather than break off!
-Also, it will make your weave look more uniform, depending on the cut and style.
+It can also make your weave look more uniform, depending on the cut and style.

 4. After 5 Weeks, Get a Professional Touch Up To Make Your Weave Last Longer